Edebros2/alx-low_level_programming-original/0x04-more_functions_nested_loops/README.md

-This code draws a diagonal line on the terminal
+This code draws a square followed by a new line